Am0rphous/Awesome/SysAdmin.md

 - [MariaDB Server](https://github.com/MariaDB/server) - MariaDB server is a community developed fork of MySQL server.
 Started by core members of the original MySQL team, MariaDB actively works with outside developers to deliver the most featureful, stable, and sanely licensed open SQL server in the industry.
 - [Redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps [redis.io](http://redis.io).
   - [Another Redis Desktop Manager](https://github.com/qishibo/AnotherRedisDesktopManager) - A faster, better and more stable redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
 What's more, it won't crash when loading a large number of keys.
+- [TiDB](https://github.com/pingcap/tidb) - TiDB is an open source distributed HTAP database compatible with the MySQL protocol.

 ## Dell Spesific Tools
 - [iDRAC-Redfish-Scripting](https://github.com/dell/iDRAC-Redfish-Scripting) - Python and PowerShell scripting for Dell EMC PowerEdge iDRAC REST API with DMTF Redfish.